OpenSRProject/OpenStarRuler/README.md

 ### Building on Linux
 The equivalent launcher on linux is StarRuler2.sh.
-To build the binary files on linux, make sure your working directory is set to the main directory (the one with StarRuler2.sh in it), then run `make -f source/linux/Makefile compile` to compile the binary.
+To build the binary files on linux, make sure your working directory is set to the main directory (the one with StarRuler2.sh in it), then run `make` to compile the binary.

 Afterward, run the `StarRuler2.sh` shell script to start the game.